 Southern California isn't a desert, but it feels like it's one in September.

 September breathes summer's continuation for Angeleños, but in the national imagination, which has no place for Southern California's specificity, September is all about the beginning of a new season.
 The illustrations in my Dick and Jane reader showed leaves turning orange and russet and brisk winds pulling little Sally's toy umbrella inside out.
 Outside my classroom window, the asphalt playground shimmered with mirage pools.

 In our September, time's arrow misdirects.
 The imported trees and perennials of the northern temperate zone respond to lessening hours of daylight by getting ready for the snow that never falls, while our too bright days prepare the oily chaparral on our hills to burn in the Santa Anas of October.

 Someone on my block was running a Rainbird sprinkler as I walked away from my house this morning, trying to hold back the powers of September through irrigation.
 The sprinkler cycled through four evenly spaced clicks followed by a whirring passage back to a beginning.
 The cycle repeated and repeated behind me.

 Seamus Heaney, the Irish poet who won the Nobel Prize for Literature in 1995, wrote about landscapes where the rhythms in nature are more regular and the relations of men less so.
 I met him once in New York.
 We walked together from a hotel to a reading he gave.

 Heaney wrote in the collection Wintering Out a short poem titled Travel:

 melons studding the hill like brass;

 and the dust settling in scorched grass.

-September is read in the scorched grass of the lawns on my block, left unwatered for the entire year, and in gardens nearby gone uncultivated.
-In the distance are more days and dust and a birthday.
+September is read in the scorched grass of the lawns on my block, left unwatered for the entire year of this drought.
+September is in the gardens gone uncultivated.
+In the distance are the same days and another birthday and dust.